Your Custom Text Here

 Research Fellow

-Alana Mermin-Bunnell is currently a PhD student in the Harvard-MIT Health Science and Technology (HST) MEMP Program.
+Alana Mermin-Bunnell is currently a PhD candidate in the Harvard-MIT Health Science and Technology (HST) MEMP Program.
 She completed her undergraduate degree in bioengineering at Stanford University in 2023, where her thesis described building a low cost, open-source, multimaterial bioprinter.
 Alana is delighted to be a part of the Pépin lab and pursue her research interests in women’s health, menopause, tissue engineering, and reproductive developmental biology.

 Section and 3D visualization of whole-mount immunofluorescence staining of a cleared mouse ovary.
 Pink = oocytes (DDX4); Turquoise = granulosa cells (Nr5a2)